Friday, 5 April 2019

-It's true Park City is a playground for elite athletes and independent filmmakers, but it can also fun for the rest of us.
+It's true, Park City is a playground for elite athletes and independent filmmakers, but it can also be fun for the rest of us.

 Nestled beneath the Wasatch Mountain range about 40 minutes from Salt Lake City, this tiny town stays true to its Old West silver-mining and Native American roots with its cultural offerings and architectural sensibilities.

 It's also home to Deer Valley Resort and Park City Mountain Resort, two world-class ski resorts.
 There's lots of snow-related fun in the winter, but there's also lots to do the rest of the year.
 Also, you won't leave hungry: Park City has more than 100 restaurants and is said to have more chefs per capita than Paris.

 On this 75-minute walk starting at the Park City Museum, you'll learn how this tiny silver-mining city was reincarnated as a high-end ski resort town but still has at least 60 buildings on the National Register of Historic Places.
 Recommended for ages 13 and older.
 Walks are held Memorial Day through Labor Day, Monday through Friday, at 2 p.m.
 Cost is $5 per person or $12 for a walking tour/museum admission combo ticket.

 The home of the 2002 Winter Olympics has been repurposed as year-round fun zone.
 Zip lines and adventure courses are offered in winter and spring, while extreme tubing and the Alpine Slide are available in summer.
 Cost is less than $25.
 You can also visit skiing and Olympic museums on site free of charge.